zowe/zowe-client-java-sdk/README.md

 This SDK may differ from some others with the JobMonitor class adding prebuilt functionality for automation tasks.

-Issues worked on documenting main feature set provided can be view within the following MVP issues:
+Issues worked on documenting main feature set provided can be viewed within the following MVP issues:
 [#1](https://github.com/zowe/zowe-client-java-sdk/issues/5) [#2](https://github.com/zowe/zowe-client-java-sdk/issues/219) [#3](https://github.com/zowe/zowe-client-java-sdk/issues/281)

 Prebuilt API services located in the following packages/classes: